All Episodes

 He's employing the Ginsburg rule without citing it.

-He will not answer specific questions about rulings on specific cases, nor hypothetical questions uh that might involve specific cases down the road.
+He will not answer specific questions about rulings on specific cases, nor hypothetical questions that might involve specific cases down the road.

-Senator Kennedy led off with Katrina and its aftermath and the voting rights act.
+Senator Kennedy led off with Katrina and its aftermath and the Voting Rights Act.

-And uh it it's I I think what everybody is saying is probably true that the purpose of these hearings for the Democrats will be to lay down markers for the next choice uh and to establish areas they can delve into and and go into, but Judge Roberts is uh uh never takes his eyes off the senator who asked him the question when he's answering the question.
+And I think what everybody is saying is probably true, that the purpose of these hearings for the Democrats will be to lay down markers for the next choice and to establish areas they can delve into and go into.

 He doesn't have to refer to notes.

-Spector had to do that twice to Senator Kennedy.
+Specter had to do that twice to Senator Kennedy.

-Uh So you have here it's an amazing thing.
+So you have, it's an amazing thing.

 You have all these senators, these blowhards, and you have all their staff behind them.

-Greyhound Bus is complaining about the name they've given to the New Orleans jail.
+An overview of some of those stories, Greyhound Bus is complaining about the name they've given to the New Orleans jail.

 And Greyhound is upset about this.

-Uh Ray Nagan, the mayor, who has moved to Texas.
+Ray Nagan, the mayor, who has moved to Texas, he's totally left town.

 What is it really illustrating?